norcams/docs-enduser/docs/project-application.rst

 **Shared**
   Shared projects can have multiple users.
-Users can be added or removed at any time, but access control is done by contacting UH-IaaS support.
-In order to add a user, the user must have logged in to UH-IaaS at least once, else the user isn't known in the system.
+Users can be added or removed at any time, but access control is done by contacting NREC support.
+In order to add a user, the user must have logged in to NREC at least once, else the user isn't known in the system.